Ways to Contribute

 Be sure to include the UESP account number and beneficiary’s name on the check.

 You can contribute to your account according to your own schedule, whether that means once a month or once a year.
-One-time automated contributions may be completed by clicking here
+One-time electronic contributions may be completed by clicking here

 .
 Once you log in to your account, you will be asked to provide your checking or savings account information and can choose any business day within the next 30 days for the contribution to occur.

-or go to the Automated Contributions Authorization/Change form
+or go to the One-Time or Recurring Electronic Contributions Authorization/Change form

 to set up a contribution method that is right for you.

 Automated payroll contributions are available with employers that allow direct deposit of payroll funds.
 You can enroll in payroll contributions by logging in to your UESP account online

 to learn more about payroll contribution.

 Payments from bank or credit union electronic bill pay services are accepted.
 These payments originate from the financial institution and are sent to UESP.